 Through meditation we can achieve the right view, seeing the world as impermanent and fluid as it is.
 It is not what happens to us, but how we react to it.
 This takes us to the second step (right intention) of the Eightfold Path, which leads to liberation from unsatisfactoriness.

 Of course, our life can be hectic, and we may skip meditation for a couple of times or even longer.
 Consistency though is important.
 Being persistent with training our brain can result in changing the way we connect with the world.
+It definitely happened with me after meditating for 40 days straight.
 Small things that used to worry us don’t matter anymore.
 Sad events still matter, but we relate to them differently.
 Our baseline for happiness is higher, because we are aware of our tendency to be unsatisfied.
 We value and appreciate everything in life, much more than before.
 We become grateful for everything that happens to us, even for the bad things.
 Instead of complaining, we have developed the strength to say, “I’m grateful for this, because it made me stronger; it helped me re-evaluate the important things in life, how lucky I am to be alive”.

 A peaceful mind is a good soil for happiness.
 Water it and take good care of it.